 6 Practical Social Emotional Learning Activities

-Let’s take a closer look at some positive SEL activities that could be used in any class.
+Let’s take a closer look at some positive social emotional activities that could be used in any class.

 It is essential that social emotional learning be taught and modeled for students.
 The ways in which teachers interact with students, manage their stress, and even communicate with co-workers are great ways to model SEL skills.
 Not only that, social and emotional can be embedded in your everyday lessons and activities!
 The following tips are six practical strategies to support positive SEL in your classroom.